The Xometry app works best with JavaScript enabled!

 Is Angle Milling and Angular Milling the Same?

-Yes, angle milling and angular milling are essentially the same machining processes.
-Although some distinctions can apply.
+Yes, angle milling and angular milling are often used interchangeably.
+However, in some contexts, angle milling refers to cutting at a single fixed angle, while angular milling may involve machining multiple angled surfaces or contours.
 For example, angle milling typically refers to the process of milling at a specific angle relative to the workpiece's axis.
 Angular milling can have a slightly different interpretation and might refer to the milling of angular surfaces or contours, including angle milling, in a more generalized process description of the creation of complex and potentially multi-angled features.

 What Is the Purpose of Angle Milling?